ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    registers to be included when saving and restoring the CPU context.
 Default is 0.

+-  ``CTX_INCLUDE_NEVE_REGS``: Boolean option that, when set to 1, will cause the Armv8.4-NV registers to be saved/restored when entering/exiting an EL2
+   execution context.
+Default value is 0.

 -  ``CTX_INCLUDE_PAUTH_REGS``: Boolean option that, when set to 1, enables Pointer Authentication for Secure world.
 This will cause the ARMv8.3-PAuth registers to be included when saving and restoring the CPU context as